-- · MCE Finance Limited, or MCE Finance, will exchange all outstanding Initial Notes that are validly tendered and not validly withdrawn for an equal principal amount of Exchange Notes - You may withdraw tenders of Initial Notes at any time prior to the expiration date of the exchange offer. - The offer to exchange Initial Notes for Exchange Notes will be open until 5:00 p.m., New York City time, on .
-2010, unless extended. - MCE Finance will not receive any proceeds from the issuance of Exchange Notes in the exchange offer.
+- MCE Finance Limited, or MCE Finance, will exchange all outstanding Initial Notes that are validly tendered and not validly withdrawn for an equal principal amount of Exchange Notes that are freely tradable. - · You may withdraw tenders of Initial Notes at any time prior to the expiration date of the exchange offer. - The offer to exchange Initial Notes for Exchange Notes will be open until 5:00 p.m., New York City time, on December 21, 2010, unless extended. - · MCE Finance will not receive any proceeds from the issuance of Exchange Notes in the exchange offer.